Jose72/SISOP-TP1/jos-tp2/TP2.md

 check_page_installed_pgdir() succeeded!
 [00000000] new env 00001000
-Incoming TRAP frame at 0xefffffbc f�rIncoming TRAP frame at 0xefffffbc
+Incoming TRAP frame at 0xefffffbc fIncoming TRAP frame at 0xefffffbc
 [00001000] exiting gracefully
 [00001000] free env 00001000
 Destroyed the only environment - nothing more to do!